By-Laws of Ames Children’s Choirs Association, Inc.

 Article 3.
 Membership Meetings

 3.1 Annual Meeting.
-There shall be an annual members’ meeting each year during the ACC Spring Concert, for election of the Board of Directors and for receiving the annual reports of officers, directors, and committees, and the transaction of other business.
+By the end of the ACC fiscal year there shall be an annual members’ meeting, for election of the Board of Directors and for receiving the annual reports of officers, directors, and committees, and the transaction of other business.

 3.2 Special meetings.
 The Board of Directors or the Executive Committee at their discretion may call special meetings.
 Upon written request of ten Corporation members, the Board of Directors shall call a special meeting to consider a specific subject.
 Notice for any special meeting is to be given to the membership ten days in advance.
 No business other than that specified in the notice of meeting shall be transacted at any special meeting of the members of the Corporation.